/fe

 Review

-Async review on UI states, code structure, and browser QA notes.
+Async review on visual fidelity, responsiveness, code structure, and browser QA notes.

 Good fit